Associate Professor of Sociology

 Faculty Advisor of the Sociology and Human Services Club

-- 2016 – Present, Associate Professor, Sociology Department, Lynchburg College
+- 2016 – Present, Associate Professor, Sociology Department, University of Lynchburg

 - 1995 – 1998, Adjunct Instructor, Sociology Department, Central Virginia Community College